shopware5/devdocs/source/developers-guide/shopware-5-rest-api/index.md

 | **[Variants](api-resource-variants)**             				|  /api/variants              |  ![Yes](img/yes.png)   | ![No](img/no.png)   | ![Yes](img/yes.png) | ![Yes](img/yes.png)  | ![Yes](img/yes.png)  | ![Yes](img/yes.png) | ![Yes](img/yes.png) |
 | **[Version](api-resource-version)**				                |  /api/version               |  ![Yes](img/yes.png)   | ![No](img/no.png) 	 | ![No](img/no.png)   | ![No](img/no.png)    | ![No](img/no.png)    | ![No](img/no.png)   | ![No](img/no.png)   |

-## Using the REST-API in your own application
+## Using the REST API in your own application

-To connect to the REST-API, you need to implement an API Client.
-This class is the base for further steps and functionalities.
-You may also code your own API Client, since this is just an example.
+To connect to the REST API, you need a client application.
+As REST is widely used as an inter-application communication protocol, several client applications and integration libraries already exist, both free and commercially, for different platforms and languages.
+The following class illustrates a fully functional (yet basic) implementation of a REST client.
+Note that this example code is not maintained, and it's highly recommended that you don't use it in production environments.

 ```
 <?php
 class ApiClient {